r-wenger/LidarHD-Download/README.md

-### README.md

 # LidarHD Data Processing Tool

 This Python script automates the downloading of LidarHD data from IGN based on a user-provided shapefile and optionally rasterize this data.

 ## Prerequisites

 Before running this script, ensure you have Conda installed on your system.
+Also, be sure to download and unzip the LidarHD tiles in data.zip next to download_LidarHD.py

 You can install the necessary Python packages using the following Conda commands:

 ```bash
 conda create --name lidar_processing python=3.8